prideout/layout-viewer/README.md

 ## Next tasks

-On the viewer page, there should be a sidebar on the right that shows a list of layers.
+On the viewer page, there should be a sidebar on the right representing the list of layers in the project.
 Each layer has a color swatch, visibility toggle, and opacity slider.
 Above the layer list are a few buttons: "Enable picking", "Show all", and "Hide all".
+All of this functionality should go into a Sidebar component.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
 Use a vec of (layer index, cell id) for